armel-31/pico-station/README.md

-# pico-station
+# Pico-Station

-The aim of this project is to propose open code in C for the [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html), to integrate several environnemental sensors (Pimoroni breakouts) :
+The aim of this project is to propose open code in C for the [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html), to integrate several environnemental sensors into your embedded systems ([Pimoroni breakouts](https://shop.pimoroni.com/)).

+## Purpose of this open source code sensors
+As world climate is changing fastly, environnement is becoming more and more un-predictable.
+Integrating these sensors into a low consumption embedded systems is an opportunity to measure and evaluate what's happen in your environnement, for better decision taking.

+**Therefore, don't hesitate to bring your contribution to these project and broadcast widely this open-source code.**

+## Why using the Raspberry Pico ?
+The micro-controller is cheap, widely available, energy low comsumption and powerful (100MHz and dual core).
+It integrates several interfaces (UART, I2C, SPI) to match all needs for for I/O and sensors.

+## Why developping in C/C++ ?
+C progamming is a very well optimized langage for embedded systems : low consumption, robust, compiled, widely used...

+### List of developped sensors for the station
 | Sensor Name | Description | Dev Progress | Calibration |
 | :---:   | :-: | :-: | :-: |
 | [ST7789](https://shop.pimoroni.com/products/bme680-breakout?variant=12491552129107) | Pico Explorer Base Display | OK | OK |